mpkondrashin/cia/README.md

 cd cia
 go build
 ```
-**Note** you need to have permission to have access to private repository https://github.com/mpkondrashin/ddan.
+**Note:** you need to have permission to have access to private repository https://github.com/mpkondrashin/ddan.

 ### Configuration